 - If only the bathroom loses power, it is usually a GFI problem just like in the kitchen.
 Locate the GFI button on an outlet in the bathroom and push it in the same was as described for the kitchen.
 If you have more than one bathroom, the button could be in either bathroom.

 - Be aware that some of the wall outlets in the living room and bedrooms have one socket that turns on and off with a wall mounted switch.
 It is usually a bottom socket.

 - If you lose power and it is not your GFI switch, or all lights in your apartment go off, locate the gray circuit breaker box (usually in a bedroom but may be elsewhere).
 Look for one of the switches that is switched off (in the middle position).
 Simply turn it completely to the OFF position, then to the ON position.
 This usually solves the problem.
 If not, call management.

 - If your dishwasher will not turn on, you may have accidently bumped the on/off switch under your kitchen sink while storing or removing items.
 Locate the switch and flip it to the opposite position.
 This should turn your dishwasher back on.

 - If your dishwasher has standing water in the bottom, contact management as that is caused by a clogged drain pipe.
 You can avoid this by making sure all food particles are removed from your dishes prior to running them through the dishwasher.

-- This is because the city is flushing the water mains to clear out rust.
-To clear the brown rusty water, simply leave the water running until the water runs clear.
+- This is because the city is flushing the water mains.
+To clear the brown water, simply leave the water running until the water runs clear.
 You may also want to run a rinse cycle in your washing machine.

 WALL MOUNTED CO2 DETECTORS: